-Host address portions of either all 0s or all 1s are reserved for broadcast interested.
-A packet sent with a foreign network's broadcast address is known as a interested broadcast; these can be very dangerous, as they're a way to disrupt many interest hosts with minimal effort.
+Host address portions of either all 0s or all 1s are reserved for broadcast addresses.
+A packet sent with a foreign network's broadcast address is known as a directed broadcast; these can be very dangerous, as they're a way to disrupt many different hosts with minimal effort.
 Directed broadcasts have been used by attackers.
 For safety from such problems, most routers usually disable forwarding such packets.

-From internet research it has been noted that people rarely use actual IP Extresses: they prefer domain names.
-The name is usually translated by a special Extremely the Demain Name System, discussed in coming sections.
+From internet research it has been noted that people rarely use actual IP addresses: they prefer domain names.
+The name is usually translated by a special distributed database called the Domain Name System, discussed in coming sections.